-Svyazinvestneftekhim, which is wholly-owned by the Tatarstan government, is our largest shareholder, owning, directly and through its subsidiary Investneftekhim, 33.59% of our capital stock and 35.87% of our Ordinary Shares.
+Svyazinvestneftekhim, which is wholly-owned by the Tatarstan government, is our largest shareholder, owning, directly and through its subsidiary Investneftekhim, 33.59% of our capital stock and 35.87% of our Ordinary Shares as of May 15, 2006.
 The Tatarstan government also holds a Golden Share.
 See "-Major Shareholders" under this Item.
 Currently, four of our directors, including the Chairman of the Board, are senior members of the Tatarstan government.
 In the ordinary course of business, we regularly enter into transactions with other entities that are controlled, either directly or indirectly, by the government of Tatarstan.
 These enterprises include, among others, Tatenergo and Nizhnekamskneftekhim.
-In 2002, we purchased approximately 16,767 hectares of land underneath most of our properties in Tatarstan from the Tatarstan government for approximately RR330 million.